 Our loans are typically valued using a yield analysis, which is typically performed for non-credit impaired loans to borrowers.
 To determine fair value using a yield analysis, a current price is imputed for the loan based upon an assessment of the expected market yield for a similarly structured loan with a similar level of risk.
 In the yield analysis, we consider the current contractual interest rate, the maturity and other terms of the loan relative to risk of the borrower and the specific loan.
 A key determinant of risk, among other things, is the leverage through the loan relative to the enterprise value of the borrower.
 As loans held by us are substantially illiquid with no active transaction market, we depend on primary market data, including newly funded loans, as well as secondary market data with respect to high-yield debt instruments and syndicated loans, as inputs in determining the appropriate market yield, as applicable.
-Changes in market yields may change the fair value of certain of our loans.
-Generally, an increase in market yields may result in a decrease in the fair value of certain of our loans; however, this is mitigated to the extent our loans bear interest at a floating rate.
+Changes in market yields and revenue multiples may change the fair value of certain of our loans.
+Generally, an increase in market yields may result in a decrease in the fair value of certain of our loans, while a decrease in revenue multiples may result in a decrease in the fair value of certain of our loans bear interest at a floating rate.